Alexg2195/mojs-react/README.md

-# mojs-react
+# Shape In Motion
-Goal is to port over the mojs library over to a React component library.
+Goal is to create a React component library for shapes in motion.